 Shirin M. Rai

-Shirin M. Rai is Professor in the Department of Politics and International Studies and the Director of Warwick Interdisciplinary Research Centre for International Development (WICID) at the University of Warwick.
+Shirin M. Rai is Distinguished Research Professor in the Department of Politics and International Studies SOAS, University of London.
 She is a Fellow of the British Academy.

 Shirin Rai is an interdisciplinary scholar and has written extensively on issues of gender, governance and development and politics and performance.
 In particular, she has been working on issues of gendered care and work and the costs of this carework, and on developing a framework of politics and performance across the social sciences/humanities boundaries.
 Her recent books include Performing Representation, a commentary on women MPs in the Indian Parliament as well as co-edited the OUP Handbook of Politics and Performance.
 Her teaching and research build on this work at both theoretical and empirical levels.

 After securing her BA at Hindu College, Delhi University and MA in the Department of Political Science, Delhi University, India, Shirin Rai carried out her doctoral research at Christ’s College and Faculty of Social and Political Sciences, University of Cambridge.
 She joined the Department of Politics and International Studies, University of Warwick in 1989 and left to take up her current position at SOAS in 2022.

 She has been the recipient of numerous grants, prizes and honours, including from the ESRC, The British Academy, Political Studies Association, International Studies Association and the Ford Foundation.